jgt8/demo/README.md

 * https://www.kidslearntobowl.com/how-to-keep-score/

 ## Discussion
-The anticipated usage of a single-user scoring tool is that it will be invoked, and scores will be entered manually, by a user at a console.
-However, a bowling scorekeeper is a more general application that may be useful as a plugin in other contexts.
-The console handling and game management concerns are separated here.

 BowlingGame accepts a username and a desired number of frames to play.
 If the username is omitted, a default "anonymous" value is set.
 If the frame count is omitted, the standard 10 frames is set.
 The score is updated on each roll, with bonus frames re-scored as the